TheFlexican/zone_heater_manager/INSTALL.md

 ### Add Devices to Zones

 1. Make sure Zigbee2MQTT is running and devices are paired
-2. In the web interface, drag devices from the right panel to zone cards
+2. In the web interface, drag devices from the right panel to area cards
 3. Or use service calls:

 ```yaml